 A Deia wall tile

-Deia too has a harbor, Cala de Deia and it’s half an hour walk down.
-But we have to skip it, it’s getting late and we have to drive on.
+Of course Deia, too, has a harbor, Cala de Deia half an hour’s walk down.
+We, However, have to skip it, it’s getting late and we have to drive on.
+It will get dark soon.

-Scenery doesn’t get worse after Deia.
-You have the Mediterranean, the mountains and the olive trees.
-And nice manors where I would like to stay for a while and walk along the shoreline.
+The scenery doesn’t get worse after Deia, the oppposite!
+You have the Mediterranean, mountains and olive trees.
+And fantastic manors where anybody would like to stay for a while to walk and see more of the shoreline.

-But like always we have been driving so slowly that it was already getting dark.
-We have to get back and come back another day.
+But what always happens to us, we have been driving so slowly that it’s already getting dark, and we would still have so much to see!
+No choice, we have to get back to our hotel and return another time.

-When we got to Soller it was almost dark, that’s why I don’t have any photos from there.
-But I will do it next time.
+When we got to Soller it was almost dark, that’s the reason we don’t have any photos from there.
+But next time.

-For more Mallorca travel tips check out my other posts related to the holiday island:
+To learn more about Mallorca check out our other posts related to the holiday island and the Visit Spain website: